secretstartups/handbook/content/handbook/ceo/_index.md

 1. Sid is GitLab's product visionary.
 1. He’s the anchor of all-remote.
 1. Sid is the source of our [transparency value]({{< ref "values#transparency" >}}).
 1. Sid is also the driving force for our iteration value.
-For example, he holds [Iteration Office Hours](#iteration-office-hours).
+For example, he may hold [Iteration Office Hours](#iteration-office-hours).
 1. Sid really values 1:1 preparation.
 1. Sid believes in “strong opinions, weakly held.”
 He doesn’t always seem like it, but he will change his mind quickly if you present him with compelling new information and a data driven perspective.
 1. Sid loves naming things, and strongly believes in the power of clear language.
 Learn and use (and add to) our terminology e.g. `It’s not a “best practice”, it’s a “boring solution”`.
 The [product categories](/handbook/product/categories/) page is a good example.
 Sid advocates for using [MECEFU terms]({{< ref "communication#mecefu-terms" >}}) to keep communication efficient.